zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

 A company uses Entity Framework and needs to import customers with the `BulkMerge` method to insert new customers and update existing customers.

 However, there is a particularity.
-The `Note` column is not really important and should not perform an update action if this is the only value that has been modified.
+The `Note` column is not really important and should not trigger an update action if this is the only value that has been modified.

-The update action should only be performed if another values such as the `Code` or `Name` has been modified.
+The update action should only be performed if another values such as the `Name` or `Email` has been modified.

 In summary:

-- If only the `Note` value is different, we don't want to update the customer.
+- If only the `Note` value is different, the customer should not be updated
-- If any value specified in the `MatchedAndOneNotCondition` option is different, we want to update the customer
+- If another value is different, the customer can be updated

 ## Solution